 One of the world's top headache specialists Dr Stephen Silberstein confirms that those with migraine:

 “Must not only cope with their pain, but also with society's misunderstanding of the disorder.
 Migraineurs are frequently dismissed as neurotic complainers who are unable to handle stress.
 The truth is that they frequently battle against great odds in order to hold down jobs and support families…” (i)

-The more people we, our physicians and the general public understand this, the quicker we can progress to finding better treatment and reducing the stigma of this disabling condition.
+The more people who understand the truth behind these myths, the quicker we can move toward finding better treatment and breaking down the stigma of migraine.

-Have you experienced discrimination or stigma because of migraine?
+Have you experienced discrimination or stigma?
 Let me know in the comments.

 Author: Carl Cincinnato is the founder of MigrainePal, a website and community for those looking for medically referenced and reliable facts about migraine.
 Carl has had migraines for 25 years including 7 years of chronic migraine.
 Today, he is in remission and recently hosted the Migraine World Summit to help others to better understand their migraines & improve their condition.

 [i] Migraines: Myth vs Reality.
 MAGNUM. http://www.migraines.org/myth/mythreal.htm Accessed June 28 2016.